 When a relay is in one switch position for a period of time, oxidation of the open contact(s) can occur.
 Depending upon the internal coating material of the contacts, oxide films of varying density will be displaced upon the surface of open contacts; this film acts as an insulator to current flow.
 When the relay is switched, a certain amount of current flowing through the contacts, known as the wetting current, is required to remove the film of oxides and ensure proper conduction.
-Because of this requirement, these relays are not reliable for signal switching.
+The wetting current required to operate this relay is low enough for use in signal switching applications.
 Check the specification table for your relay board to find out the Minimum Load Current ("Wetting Current").